-In the fifth entry in our Hidden Secrets of the Vatican Museums series, we come face-to-face with an incredible tapestry that isn’t merely content with being admired from afar.
+This week we're back in the Vatican as we come face-to-face with an incredible tapestry that isn’t merely content with being admired from afar.
 In the Resurrection of Christ in the magnificent Tapestry Gallery, Jesus seems to stare us in the eye, and follow us down the hall with his piercing gaze in a miracle of artistic illusionism.

 Discover these and other fascinating stories behind hundreds of artworks in the collection on our Immersive Vatican tour.